 Textbooks and learning materials: Each teacher chooses textbooks and learning materials themselves.
 However, schools (using the funding dedicated to cover teaching costs, which is a governmental aid to all schools, private schools including) can purchase only those textbooks that have been assessed.
 The details on the textbook assessment criteria are specified in the Description of the Procedure for Assessing and Providing the Conformity of General Education Textbooks and Teaching Materials with Legislation (2019).

 Teaching profession: According to the legal acts, a person has a right to work as a teacher in either state or non-state school once they have a teacher qualification defined in the Description of Teacher Qualification Requirements (2014) and meet the reputation criteria and certain characteristics specified in (Articles 48.8 and 51) the Education Act.
-Teacher salaries in private schools are determined in accordance with the procedure established by law.
+Teacher salaries in private schools are determined in accordance with the procedure established by law, and by agreement between the employee and the owner.
 Regarding working conditions, a teacher has the right to work in a mutually respectful, psychologically, mentally and physically safe environment, to be protected from all forms of violence, to have a hygienic and well-equipped workplace, to receive information, expert, counselling and psychological assistance (Education Act, Article 49.4).
 These provisions are laid down at the Act of Education and shall apply to all teachers in all types of schools.

 Corporal punishment: Education Act states that “any form of violence is prohibited in educational institutions”, including students against students; educational staff against students; students against staff, etc. In cases of violence, the headmaster must notify relevant stakeholders and provide them with access to psychological assistance (Article 23).